-Table 7-10: RADIUS Authentication Server Parameters
+Table 9-10: RADIUS Authentication Server Parameters

 Parameter Description Enable RADIUS Authentication Drag the slider to the 'On' position to enable operator login authentication using a RADIUS authentication server.
 Default: 'Off' position (disabled).
 Server IP Enter the IP address of the RADIUS authentication server host (in dotted-decimal notation).
 Server port Enter the RADIUS authentication server's port number.
 Default: 1812 Server secret Enter the 'secret' for authenticating the RADIUS server: it should be a cryptically strong password.
 The secret is used by the ARM Configurator to verify authentication of RADIUS messages sent by the RADIUS server (i.e., message integrity).
 By default, no value is defined.

-Parameter Description RADIUS retransmit timeout (msec) If no response is received from the RADIUS authentication server, the ARM Configurator can be configured to resend packets to it.
+RADIUS retransmit timeout (msec) If no response is received from the RADIUS authentication server, the ARM Configurator can be configured to resend packets to it.
 Enter the time (in milliseconds) the ARM Configurator must wait for the RADIUS server to respond before sending a retransmission.
-RADIUS auth number of retries Enter the maximum number of retransmissions the ARM Configurator performs if no response is received from the RADIUS authentication server.
-Default Auth level Select either: Security_Admin [in the SBC / gateway, the equivalent value is 200] Admin [mandatory level to edit RADIUS authentication server parameters; in the SBC / gateway, the equivalent value is 100] Monitor [user level; in the SBC / gateway, the equivalent value is 50] Reject [no permission; in the SBC / gateway, the equivalent value is any other number besides 200, 100 or 50]
+RADIUS auth num- ber of retries Enter the maximum number of retransmissions the ARM Configurator performs if no response is received from the RADIUS authentication server.
+Select either: Security_Admin [in the SBC / gateway, the equivalent value is 200] Default Auth level Admin [mandatory level to edit RADIUS authentication server parameters; in the SBC / gateway, the equivalent value is 100] Monitor [user level; in the SBC / gateway, the equivalent value is 50] Reject [no permission; in the SBC / gateway, the equivalent value is any other number besides 200, 100 or 50] Test Click this Test button to test general connectivity .

-Connectivity with the RADIUS authentication server can be tested.
-Configure the Test Connectivity parameters described in the following table to test the connection with the RADIUS server.
+3. Connectivity with the RADIUS authentication server can also be tested for specific credentials by clicking the Test button located under the screen section 'Test Connectivity', after configuring the Test Connectivity parameters described in the following table.

-Table 7-11: Test Connectivity
+Table 9-11: Test Connectivity for Specific Credentials